Will Reichard: Professional career

 Reichard was selected by the Minnesota Vikings in the sixth round, 203rd overall, of the 2024 NFL draft.

-Over the first eight weeks of the 2024 season, Reichard made the first 14 field goal attempts of his career, before missing his next two in the Week 9 match-up against the Indianapolis Colts, in which he suffered a minor injury to his oblique muscle.
-He was placed on injured reserve on November 4.
-He was activated on December 7.
-On Week 15, against the Chicago Bears, Reichard made all 3 of his field goal attempts and all 3 of his extra point attempts in the 30–12 victory, snapping a two-game streak in which he had missed all 3 of his prior field goal attempts.
+Over the first eight weeks of the 2024 season, Reichard made the first 14 field goal attempts of his career, before missing his next two in the Week 9 matchup against the Indianapolis Colts, in which he suffered a minor injury to his oblique muscle.
+He was placed on injured reserve on November 4, 2024.
+Reichard was activated on December 7.
+In Week 15 against the Chicago Bears, Reichard made all three of his field goal attempts as well as all three of his extra point attempts in the 30–12 victory, snapping a two-game streak in which he had missed all three of his prior field goal attempts.

 In 2025, during the Vikings' Week 3 victory over the Cincinnati Bengals, Reichard kicked a 62-yard field goal, setting a new franchise record for the longest successful field goal attempt.
+In Week 5, one of Reichard’s kicks appeared to hit a Skycam wire, resulting in a miss (the NFL Rulebook calls for a retry of the kick in this situation, however the referees did not call for one).
+Reichard appealed to the NFL to remove the miss from his stats.
+After initially denying the ball hit the wire, the league later acknowledged that the ball did hit the wire, but would not be adjusting the stats.
+During the 2025 NFL season, Reichard missed only two field goal attempts (out of 35 attempts).